darkzin-dev/whatsapp-group-poc/README.md

 > **Disclaimer:** This content is intended for research purposes only.
 I am not responsible for any account bans, restrictions, data loss, or other consequences that may result from its use.
 Proceed at your own risk.

+## Read this

+This is a very simple POC, but makes you think, if simples shi likes this works, imagine moree advcaned can do. this  is one of my poc, the easy one trhats why i droped.

 ## Overview

 This Proof of Concept demonstrates unexpected behavior in the handling of a specific WhatsApp message type.